Rice millers express fear, raise alarm over massive smuggling of foreign rice

 As Federal Government reopens some land borders and take-off of Africa Continental Free Trade Area, AfCFTA, agreement, rice millers under the auspices of Rice Millers Association of Nigeria, RIMAN, Saturday, expressed fear and raised the alarm over massive smuggling of foreign rice into the country.

-The alarm was raised by the National President, RIMAN, Peter Dama, in a statement made available to Sunday Vanguard, as activities of smugglers of the commodity intensify.
+The alarm was raised by the National President, RIMAN, Peter Dama, in a statement made available to Sunday Vanguard, as activities of smugglers of the commodity intensifies.

 The statement reads in part, “Rice Millers Association of Nigeria, RIMAN, wishes to express its deep concern over the intense smuggling of Rice into Nigeria following the reopening of some of the Nigerian Borders and the take-off of The African Continental Free Trade Area, AfCFTA, trade agreement.